You may need to read this

 29%+) as they move toward sectarian independent blocs.

-expected in major urban councils, basic services will continue to degrade while political energy is spent on global/sectarian grievances rather than fixing "Broken
+expected in major urban councils, basic services will continue to degrade while political energy is spent on global/sectarian grievances rather than fixing

-Economic Insolvency: 1 in 5 social care councils are now [dependent on emergency government
+Economic Insolvency: 1 in 5 social care councils are now dependent on emergency government

-bailouts] just to set a budget.
+bailouts just to set a budget.
 The Muslim majority

 areas are often at the epicenter of this financial rot.